 The Dawn P. Gober Community Plaza doesn't go silent after the conclusion of the concert series either.
 In Sugar Hill, winter wouldn't be the same without ice - preferably the kind you skate on - so back again by popular demand is the Ice Rink @ Sugar Hill.
-Once again located on the specially-designed community plaza area behind city hall, the ice rink will open for the season on November 11th and remain open until early February.
+Once again located on the specially-designed community plaza area behind city hall, the ice rink opened for the season on November 11th and will remain open until early February.
+The ice rink attracts over 10,000 visitors for the season to downtown Sugar Hill.